Joseph Yablonski: Portrayal in popular culture

-Barbara Kopple's 1976 documentary, Harlan County USA, included a segment on Yablonski's murder and its aftermath.
+Barbara Kopple's 1976 documentary Harlan County USA included a segment on Yablonski's murder and its aftermath.
 It also includes the song "Cold Blooded Murder" (also known as "The Yablonski Murder"), sung by Hazel Dickens.
+The complex problem of the coal mining industry and the distribution of profits between the corporation and its labor force is covered well in this documentary.

 John Sayles's novel Union Dues (1977) is a fictional account of miners fighting for proper union representation in 1969.
 The Boyle-Yablonski dispute is a sub-plot which several characters mention, expressing their opinions of unions and corruption.

-The 1986 HBO television movie, Act of Vengeance, was about the union struggle and the murders.
+The 1986 HBO television movie Act of Vengeance was about the union struggle and the murders.
 Wilford Brimley played Boyle and Charles Bronson (a native of Ehrenfeld in the western Pennsylvania mining region) portrayed Yablonski.

-FBI: The Untold Stories did an episode devoted to his case.
+An episode of FBI: The Untold Stories was devoted to this case.